 - Rich and diverse terpene profile (ppm): B-Caryohyllene (30), Myrcene (25), Limonene (12), Linalool (8), A-pinene (7), Humulene (6), Nerolidol-trans (5), A-bisabolol (4), B-pinene (3), Guaiol (2) (See report above for details) For Caroline, this blend provides an excellent combination of calming and focus.

-2. Flower Child – Vape Pen, CBD PM Blend
+2. Flower Child – CBD PM Blend, Salve

 Terpene Profile (ppm): B-Caryohyllene (20), A-Humulene (6), Terpinolene (4), B-Myrcene (2).

-Note: The Flower Child products are more herbal tasting than Palmetto Harmony, as a result of their different terpenes and also possibly their alcohol-based extraction.
+Note: The Flower Child products are more herbal tasting than Palmetto Harmony, likely due to their different terpenes and extraction methods.

-We use this oil at night because the pinene and limonene in Palmetto Harmony are stimulating and although they are critical for her focus / attention during the day, they aren’t needed at night.
+We use it at night because the pinene and limonene in Palmetto Harmony are stimulating and although they’re exactly what she needs for focus / attention during the day, they aren’t needed before bed (more on this below).

 3. True Terpenes